Harry Aitken

-Harry E. Aitken (1877 – August 1, 1956) was a film studio executive.
+Harry E. Aitken (October 4, 1877 – August 1, 1956) was an American film studio executive and producer.

 Life

-He was born on 4 October 1877.
+He was born on October 4, 1877.
 He grew up on a family farm near Goerke's Corners, Wisconsin.
 The brothers operated Keystone Studios and eventually Harry became a partner in the Mutual Film Company.

 Along with his brother Roy Aitken (1882–1978), he helped pioneer the production and distribution of movies during the early silent film era in the United States.
 In 1906 they founded the Western Film Exchange with John R. Freuler.
 They moved to California in 1908 and in 1912 founded the Mutual distribution company.
 Within three years they were distributing movies to 45 towns and cities.